AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md

 >[!IMPORTANT]
 >
->The information in this article refers to features that have been released to the new commenting experience.
+>The information in this article refers to features that were released to the new commenting experience.
 >
 >The beta program for the new commenting experience started in April 2023 and ended in October 2023, with the October 2023 release.
 >